AiZtech-Labs/cardio-sdk/README.md

 // Using Access Token verification method const sdkWithToken = await ISelfieTestSDK({
-  apiKey: "your-access-token",
+  apiKey: "your-access-token", // When verificationMethod is 'accesstoken', this should be your access token
   appUserId: "user-id",
-  organizationId: "your-organization-id", // Required when using accessToken verification
+  organizationId: "your-organization-id", // Required when using accesstoken verification
-  verificationMethod: "accessToken",
+  verificationMethod: "accesstoken", // Case insensitive: 'accesstoken', 'accessToken', 'AccessToken', etc.
   options: {
     // ... same options as above
   },